 5. Focus on prevention.

 - Innovative school districts serious about the problem of kids dropping out focus their scarce resources on prevention, and take on an expert partner to find the kids who've already left their programs.
-Instead of splitting up minimal resources on dropout prevention and recovery, creative districts will bring in a knowledgable partner to find the kids who are currently walking the streets.
+Instead of splitting up minimal resources on dropout prevention and recovery, creative districts will bring in a knowledgeable partner to find the kids who are currently walking the streets.
 Acceleration Academies will not only recruit the kids who've left, but retain the students in their program.
 Innovative districts know resources are valuable, and some things are best left to the experts.

 6. Districts need to select an expert partner carefully.